cnaimo/compile-me/README.md

 cd /your/project/directory
 python3 compile.py
 ```
 Press the "enter" key when you're ready to compile and run your project.
 If you project takes some time to compile, you may need to use v1.1.0-alpha.
 You can keep this script running in the background while you work on your projects and use it to re-compile and run as needed.
 Any changes in compile.py will require you to restart compile.py in the terminal.
 You can stop the script via KeyboardInterrupt by pressing 'ctrl' + 'c' or simply exit out the terminal.
+The 'ctrl' + 'c' combination can also be used to quit the C/C++ program while it is running.